JanMiksovsky/update-state/ReadMe.md

 };
 ```

-You can call updateState with the old state and desired changes to get back the new state and a dictionary of flags indicated what changed:
+You can call updateState with the old state and desired changes to get back the new state and a dictionary of flags indicating what changed:

 ```js
 const changes = { count: 1 };